Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 3. MetaTrader 5

-It also has more technical indicators and allows you to trade multiple assets (MT4 won’t let you bet on stocks).
-So, if you want the benefits of MT4 but need access to a range of markets, then the MetaTrader 5 is a solid pick.
+It also has more technical indicators and allows you to trade multiple assets.
+This is an improvement on MT4, which won’t let you bet on stocks.
+So, if you want the benefits of MT4, but need access to a range of markets, then MetaTrader 5 might work for you.

 FAQs